m2x07/easy-arch-install/README.md

 ## Installing a helper for Arch User Repository (AUR)
 You cannot miss on the AUR. to get packages from AUR, you need an AUR Helper<br>
+There are [many AUR helpers](https://wiki.archlinux.org/title/AUR_helpers) available.
 We will be installing YAY.
 Follow the commands below one by one:
 ```bash
 cd /opt